Netto’s Game Room's Reviews

 If you are a fan of sci-fi post apocalyptic stories, and enjoy space management simulators, then IXION is a game you do not want to miss out on!
 It provides countless hours of fun, and serves as a great distraction from your everyday life.

-Mostroscopy is a fun indie fighting game, with a very unique art style and great character design.
+Mostroscopy is a fun indie fighting game, with a very interesting art style and great character design.
 Every character is unique, and the simple combat system allows even newbies to fighting games to pick up a controller and combo like a pro.
 It has some rough edges, but it is a good start to something that has the potential to be great.
 It lacks in main single player content, and has a handful of smaller issues, but it is still a fun game to sit down and play with friends.
 If the developers continue to expand upon the game, then the series can easily have a bright future.

 FUGA: Melodies of Steel isn't like other RPGs on the market.
 There is no exploration, no level grinding, and you basically spend the entire game inside of a tank.
 While it lacks other RPG standards, it more than makes up for this with its solid gameplay, great cast of characters, and interesting story that leaves you wanting more.
 It has a learning curve players will need to overcome, but once you do, the game becomes extremely addicting and trying out different character combinations is a lot of fun.
 While the gameplay might not click for everyone, those who enjoy deep strategics turn based battles will find a lot to love here.
 If this sounds like a game you'd enjoy, then do yourself a favor and check it out as soon as you get the chance.